port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform-cloud/terraform-cloud.md

         "terraformVersion": {
           "type": "string",
           "title": "Terraform Version",
-          "description": "Version of Terraform used in the run" },
+          "description": "Version of Terraform cloud used in the run" },
         "appliedAt": {
           "type": "string",